Proximal Action Replacement for Behavior Cloning Actor-Critic in Offline Reinforcement Learning: Results

 \subsection{Experimental Results}

 \textbf{Locomotion Domain (MuJoCo):} As shown in Table~\ref{Motivational_comparison}, PAR significantly enhances all baseline methods on MuJoCo tasks.
-TD3+BC improves from 75.3 to 83.2 (+7.9 points), IQL from 77.0 to 82.0 (+5.0 points), EDP from 82.4 to 88.6 (+6.2 points), and SSAR from 89.1 to 90.9 (+1.8 points) on average.
-Notably, PAR achieves remarkable improvements on challenging Medium-Replay datasets, with Hopper-M-R showing the most dramatic gain from 60.9 to 95.8 (+34.9 points) for TD3+BC.
-Across all three datasets (Medium, Medium-Replay, and Medium-Expert), PAR consistently delivers performance gains, demonstrating its robustness across varying data distributions.
+On average, TD3+BC improves from 75.3 to 87.7 (+12.4 points), IQL from 77.0 to 82.0 (+5.0 points), EDP from 82.4 to 88.0 (+5.6 points), and SSAR from 89.1 to 90.9 (+1.8 points).
+Notably, Hopper-M-R shows the most dramatic gain for TD3+BC, surging from 60.9 to 101.4 (+40.5 points).
+On average across all baselines, PAR yields the largest improvements on medium-replay (+7.5), followed by medium (+6.8) and medium-expert (+4.4), consistent with the decreasing proportion of suboptimal actions in these datasets.